barbinbrad/bible/README.md

 :fire: Content
 ------
 Whether or not the bible is worthwhile is up to you to decide, *dear reader*.
 From a content-perspective, the big problem is copyright.
 Bible translators do not share open-source values.
-To get around this problem, I've decided to scrape the the ASV version since it is in the public domain.
-Unfortunately, it's a bit old-Englishy.
+To get around this problem, there’s two possibilities:
+1. Use the ASV version that’s written in old-English.
+2. Scrape a more readable, copyrighted version and accept the consequences.

+I choose to accept the consequences because I want you to enjoy reading the Bible.

 :mechanical_arm: Performance
 ------
-Performance evaluation metrics are defined by Google's [Lighthouse](https://developers.google.com/web/tools/lighthouse) tool.
+Performance evaluation metrics are defined by [Google's Lighthouse tool](https://developers.google.com/speed/pagespeed/insights/?url=https%3A%2F%2Fminimalbible.com%2Fread%2FGenesis%2B1%2F).
 According to these metrics, the "perfect" website scores perfectly across all categories.

 To optimize performance, the following strategy was used:

-- Pre-render everything besides search components to static html
+- [Pre-render everything](#) besides search components to static html
-- Pre-cache pages from all outbound links with service worker
+- [Pre-cache pages](#) from all outbound links with service worker
 - Minimize and cache all assets with Cloudflare DNS
 - Minimize the amount of external dependencies (like custom fonts and JS).

-All generated files are under 10KB except `output/assets/js/vue.js (121KB)` and `output/assets/read/chapter.json (122KB)`.
+All generated files are under 10KB except `output/assets/js/vue.js (101KB)` and `output/assets/read/chapter.json (122KB)`.
 These are both low-hanging fruit for performance enhacements.

 :convenience_store: Accessibility